 Sporting a 1219 cc engine and light weight polymer panels, the Visa Trophée was a small, peppy car perfect for blazing away in the French countryside.

 Presented to the public in the spring of 1982, the Chrono sported a larger 1360 cc engine, upscale dashboard, lightweight wheels, riveted extended wheel arches, sportier bodywork, and special graphics.
 Only 20 of these cars were actually built with the new engine to satisfy the “evolution” Group B homologation requirement.
 However, Citroën would offer the appearance package to the public with the “Chrono II” series.
 A total of 3810 of these specially-trimmed cars were produced over a two year period.

 - VISA MILLE PISTES / 1000

-The Mille Pistes, originally designed by Denis Mathiot Compétitions, was Citroën’s first attempt at a four wheel drive rally and homologation vehicle.
-As were the other rally inspired Visas it was based on the GT model but was much modified underneath the skin.
+The Mille Pistes, originally engineered by Denis Mathiot Compétitions, was Citroën’s first attempt at a four-wheel drive rally homologation vehicle.
+As were the other rally-inspired Visas it was based on the GT chassis but was much modified underneath the skin.